 News from our lab

 July 2017 Svet successfully defends her PhD thesis on antibody immobilization and antifungal peptide design to become our second PhD graduate.
-She will soon continue her research career as a postdoc.
+She will soon continue her research career as a postdoc in Danielle Tullman's lab at Northwestern.
 Congratulations, Dr. Ikonomova!

 June 2017 Zifan successfully defends his PhD thesis focused on engineering cell-penetrating peptides to target Candida fungal pathogens to become our lab's first doctoral graduate.
-Zifan will soon start at Pfizer as a senior scientist working in formulations.
+Zifan will soon start at Pfizer in St. Louis as a senior scientist working in formulations.
 Congratulations, Dr. Gong!